Tanya

 DISCLOSURE

-Apart from that, I have no financial interest in any products or services mentioned here (including any of my other links to Amazon from which I do nor earn commission), nor do I accept advertisements.
+I have no financial interest in any products or services mentioned here, nor do I accept advertisements.
 I also do not make any money from my support group; in fact, I pay the cost of running that.

 If you would like to thank me in some way, please: